The Knight of Swords

-He may try and use violence and brute force to get what he wants.
+He may try to use violence and brute force to get what he wants.
 He is almost completely removed from emotions, so be careful!
 He is arrogant, cocky, and decisive.
-Since his emotions are suppressed he is fearless and has nothing to lose.
+Since his emotions are suppressed, he is fearless and has nothing to lose.

 Like the upright Knight of Swords, he can be quick to anger.
 He can blow up over the smallest thing and become violent.
 Throwing objects at you and getting into bar fights are some of his attributes.

 When the Reversed Knight of Swords comes up in a reading, it can foretell of an unfair lawsuit.
 The suit could be someone accusing someone else of something that is untrue or making up a grand story to getting money back.
 The Reversed Knight of Swords could even make a living off suing people and taking advantage of litigious situations.